Surfoo/gc-gpx-viewer/README.md

 gc-gpx-viewer is a web app to display your caches from a gpx file on google maps.
 It can be very useful for a roadbook.
 Take multiple screenshots, and use gimp/photoshop/whatever to create a big map.

-gc-gpx-viewer use HTML5 with Drap & Drop API and FullScreen API but you must use a browser wich support that (Firefox, Chrome, Safari)
+gc-gpx-viewer use HTML5 with Drap & Drop, FileReader, and FullScreen API but you must use a browser wich support these features (Firefox, Chrome, Safari)

 Get the source
 --------------